natjng/restaurant-menu/README.md

 # Restaurant Menu

 Restaurant Menu is a Ruby on Rails Application that allows users to create restaurant menus.
-Restautants can have many menus with categories and items.
+Restaurants can have many menus with categories and items.

 ## Installation